Lepard: Learning partial point cloud matching in rigid and deformable scenes: Experimental Results

 \section{Experimental Results}

-\textbf{3DMatch.} 3DMatch~\cite{3dmatch} is a benchmark of indoor rigid scan matching and registration.
-It mainly contains scan pairs with overlap ratios greater than 30\%.
-Recently, Huang et al.~\cite{huang2021predator} released the 3DLoMatch benchmark which contains low overlap scan pairs with overlap ratio between 10\% and 30\%.
-Following previous works, we report the following metrics: Inlier Ratio (IR), Feature Matching Recall (FMR), and rigid Registration Recall (RR)~\cite{choi2015robust}.
-IR is defined in the same way as the deformable case (c.f.
-Eqn.~\ref{eqn:ir}) with tolerance radius $\sigma=0.1m$.
-FMR is the fraction of scan pairs that have $\text{IR}>0.05$.
+\textbf{3DMatch and 3DLoMatch.} 3DMatch~\cite{3dmatch} and 3DLoMatch~\cite{huang2021predator} are a benchmark of indoor rigid scan matching and registration.
+3DMatch contains scan pairs with overlap ratios greater than 30\%, while 3DLoMatch contains scan pairs with overlap ratios between 10\% and 30\%.
+Following previous works~\cite{huang2021predator,yu2021cofinet}, we report the following metrics: Inlier Ratio (IR), Feature Matching Recall (FMR), rigid Registration Recall (RR), Relative Rotation Error (RTE), and Relative Translation Error (RTE).
 RR is widely recognized as the ultimate metric because it measures the fraction of successfully registered scan pairs.
-A registration succeeds if, after registration, the average Root Mean Square Error (RMSE) of the ground-truth correspondence points is below $0.2m$.

 \textbf{Impementation details.} Our method is implemented using Pytorch and trained using SGD on Nvidia A100 (80G) GPU.
 We use a batch size of 8 and apply padding and masking to handle different point clouds sizes.
 On 3DMatch, we follow the train/validation split as Predator~\cite{huang2021predator}.
 The training on 3DMatch and 4DMatch both converge around the 15th epoch.
 We save the model with the best validation loss.
 More implementation details are seen in the supplementary.